Sign up to our Newsletter

 3. What Factors Impact the Determination of My Fee Waiver Eligibility?

-LSAC will approve or deny your fee waiver request’s approval depending on whether you’re within the income limit and what your residency status/citizenship status is.
+LSAC will approve or deny your fee waiver request depending on whether you’re within the income limit and what your residency status/citizenship status is.

 4. When Should I Start the Procedure to Secure a Fee Waiver?

-LSAC recommends applicants apply for a fee waiver at least six months before your LSAT test date to “maximize the benefit from the one-year LawHub Advantage subscription included in the fee waiver package.”
+LSAC advises applicants to apply for a fee waiver at least six months before their LSAT test date.
+This ensures enough time to complete the required PrepTests and the "How Do I Apply to Law School?" course in LawHub to receive the LSAT fee waiver.

 Final Thoughts